-The family applying for low-income subsidized child care assistance (CCIE) and teen parents (TENF) must have monthly gross countable income which is less than or equal to 85% of the State Median Income (SMI).
-At case change and recertification, families who have been approved for child care assistance, remain income eligible if their monthly countable gross income is less than or equal to 85% of the State Median Income (SMI).
+The family applying for low income subsidized child care assistance (CCIE) and teen parents (TENF) must have monthly gross countable income which is less than or equal to the Child Care Income Limits/85% of the State Median Income (SMI).
+At case change and recertification, families who have been approved for child care assistance, remain income eligible as long as their monthly countable gross income is less than or equal to the Child Care Income Limits/85% of the State Median Income (SMI).

-CCAP income guideline at initial application, case change and renewal are 85% SMI.
+[The CCAP income guideline at initial application, case change and renewal is 85% SMI.